finos/symphony-bdk-python/README.md

 Symphony REST API offer a range of capabilities for application to integrate, visit the [official documentation](https://rest-api.symphony.com/reference) for more information.

 # Release Notes
+## 0.1.14
+- Added podProxyURL, agentProxyURL, and keyManagerProxyURL as supported parameters in the config.json and config loader.
+If proxyURL is set, all of these proxies will be set to that URL.
+Otherwise, it will use the proxy address provided.
+- merge to using the same method in configure.py to load RSA and Cert

 ## 0.1.13
 - Rewrite clients to use python sessions.
 - Moved over requests to sessions for consistent headers, proxies and truststore